sonosaurus/sonobus/FORK_README.md

 ### WASAPI Loopback Capture
 Every output device (speakers, headphones, monitors) now appears as a **(Loopback)** input device in SonoBus.
 Select one to capture all audio playing through that device — lossless, digital, no extra software.

-### Application Audio Capture (Windows 11)
-A new **"Application Audio"** device type that lists running processes.
-Select a specific app (e.g. SnowRunner.exe) to capture only its audio.
-No output device needed at all.
-Requires Windows 10 Build 20348+ / Windows 11.

 ### Save Direct Connect Address
 The last used direct connect IP:port is saved and pre-filled on next launch.

-### Auto-Reconnect Direct Peer
-The "Reconnect Last" option now also reconnects to the last direct peer connection on startup.

 ## Direct Ethernet Setup Guide